gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

         image: kmi8000/k8sphp_multi
 ```

-However in the selector part there is some changes, the matchExpressions are used to match pods based on a set of conditions and operators (In, NotIn, Exists, DoesNotExist), in this example in the part:
+However, in the selector part there is some changes, the matchExpressions are used to match pods based on a set of conditions and operators (In, NotIn, Exists, DoesNotExist), in this example in the part:

 ```
     matchExpressions: